Islamic Aid: fundraising strategy

 SOFII’s view

-Islamic Aid is an impressive charity that has grown dramatically in the space of just eight years from scratch to raise an income now approaching £12 million.
+Islamic Aid is an impressive charity that has grown dramatically in the space of just eight years, with an income now approaching £12 million.
 More importantly, it has built a donor file of more than 52,000 active donors and this number continues to grow.
 Islamic Aid’s continuing success has only been possible because the charity has followed a detailed, clear strategy for growing its fundraising.
 Without this, it would not be able to fulfil its important mission.

 Summary / objectives